 Oral history is first-hand evidence of the past.
 It needs to be recorded, documented and archived to professional standards.
 Only then can we be sure that recordings will be preserved and made accessible for current and future generations.

 It is also important to use these testimonies.
-Oral histories can be shared as a resource in their own right, or as part of the way we explain a museum collection, historic building or place.
+Oral histories can be shared as a resource in their own right, or as part of the way we explain a museum collection, historic building, community or place.

 Oral history interviews should be substantial records of the past.
-If your project is focused on reminiscence, unstructured short conversations, talking heads or vox pops this guidance won’t be helpful to you.
-Whilst these activities can be useful in engaging people with heritage, we do not consider them oral history.
+If your project is focused on reminiscence group work, unstructured short conversations or vox pops this guidance might not be helpful to you.
+While these activities can be useful in engaging people with heritage, we do not consider them oral history.

 The role of oral history